gabidura/msi-survivor-lab/README.md

 - Exact Finite Local Sieve Structures for Symmetric Diagonal Affine Systems, previous version: <https://zenodo.org/records/20447546>
 - Exact Finite Packet Sieves and Survivor Convolutions for Symmetric Diagonal Affine Systems, revised merged version: DOI `10.5281/zenodo.20573926`

+## Citation

+If you use this software, please cite the repository and the associated Zenodo software release when available.
+The mathematical background is documented in the companion preprints listed below.

+A software DOI for MSI Survivor Lab is planned through Zenodo after the GitHub release is stabilized.

 ## License

 MIT License.
 See `LICENSE`.